mjf55/daVinciJrTagManager/README.md

 A help system is available to help guide the useage of daVinciJrTagManager

 The main program is dvjTagManager.py and is written in Python 2.7

+NOTE:  You do not need to import the included csv file.
+It is included only to show the format necessary to import additional UID / Password / PACK combinations.

+Just download the zip file from GitHub, Unpack it to the directory of your choice and just run dvjTagManager.py and you have 400+ codes to start using.